 Omaha Hi-Lo poker is also known as Omaha 8-or-better.
-This Omaha variant is becoming increasingly popular because the winning is usually a large pot when compared to Hold' em.
+This Omaha variant is becoming increasingly popular on Indian Poker sites because the winning is usually a large pot when compared to Hold'em.

 The reason for the big pot is that

 - Unlike regular variants of the game where those players with low ranking hands fold the hand; in this variant, players with low ranking hands keep playing because the pot split will take place between the highest ranking and the lowest ranking hand.

 - Players who have received pockets worthy of making a high rank might not be sure if they are the highest because the player with the lowest will be heads up as well.
 There is a decision making challenge for those at the table whether for the highest ranking hand or lowest ranking hand.
 Therefore, when compared to other versions, in hi-low versions players are heads up and the pot value grows.

 The eight-or-better rule applies to qualify for the pot split for the higher rank share.
 In a high hand, Ace is considered to be of high rank.
 The poker hand that is competing for the highest hand should have five cards with a value above 8.
 The 2 from the hand and the 3 from the board rule will be applied here.
 Players cannot read the board.